tejas24bce11427-crypto/oss-audit-24BCE11427/README.md

 ###  How to Execute the Scripts

-1. Clone the repository:
+1. Clone the repository:-
 BASH :
 git clone <PASTE_YOUR_GITHUB_REPO_URL_HERE>
 cd <YOUR_REPO_FOLDER_NAME>

-2. Grant execution permissions to all scripts:
+2. Grant execution permissions to all scripts:-
 BASH:
 chmod +x script*.sh

-3. Run the scripts:
+3. Run the scripts:-
 BASH:
 ./script1.sh
 ./script2.sh